CSpyridakis/notes/Linux/utilities/disks-manipulation.md

 2. Run `mount -a` to mount it.

 3. Check if it is mounted by running `df -h`.

+Extra options:
+- `-f`: Fake skip the mount syscall.
+- `-v`: Verbose, print also some messages.

 ---

 ## umount
-`umount` is used to unmount a mounted filesystem.
+`umount` is used to unmount a mounted file system.

-To unmount a filesystem:
+To unmount a file system:
 `umount <mount_point_path>`

 ---